alercah/rado/lang.md

 Because arithmetic is infinitely precise, assocativity of most arithmetic binary operations doesn't matter.
 In order to reduce errors and avoid having to decide associativity otherwise, `and` and `or` do not associate with each other; one must be parenthesized.
-Similarly `%` does not associate with `\*` or `/`.
+Similarly `%` does not associate with `*`, `/`, or `//`.

-`num\*` can currently only be used in comparisons. `infinity` is the infinity literal.
+Division of `int`s with `/` returns a `num`.
+Integer division with `//` returns the result rounded down (not towards 0 for negative numbers).
+Integer remainder with `%` returns the remainder so that `p == (p // q) * q + (p % q)`; it will always have absolute value less than `q`'s and it will share `q`'s sign (if it is nonzero).
+Any attempt to divide by 0 will ccause a panic.

-If a declared name is encountered as a value, it represents that entity or its value, as appropriate.
+If a declared name is encountered as a value, it represents the value of that entity, unless a reference is taken.
 If a tag name is encountered, it represents a list of all entities or values that have that tag.
+References cannot be taken to tags.

+Actions are values that can be passed around, but are not executed during expression evaluation.
+They're only executed during action evaluation.

 If a function has a single argument that is a list `[T]`, then it can also be called with any number of `T` arguments, and a list is implicitly created.
+Function arguments are passed by value; in particular, if a variable is passed into a function then the value will not change once the function starts executing, even if the function returns an action which updates the value.

 `else` branches are mandatory on `if` expressions unless the type is `action`, in which case the default is `do {}` i.e. the empty action.

-`match` expressions are used on enums only right now; each arm must be either an enumerator value or `_` to mean "anything". `_` must come last and must be present if not all enum values are covered (this can make overriding enums to add new elements difficult!).
+`match` expressions are used on enums only right now; each arm must be either one or more enumerator values separated by `|`, or `_` to mean "anything". `_` must come last and must be present if not all enum values are covered (this can make overriding enums to add new elements difficult!).
 The comma between arms is currently mandatory; it is optional on the last arm and encouraged unless the `}` is on the same line.

 ### Constant expressions